-My research focuses on morphosyntactic change in Germanic, combining perspectives from syntactic theory with quantitative approaches.
-I am particularly interested in the interaction between syntax and information structure, and how diachronic language change can be modelled using the architecture of Lexical-Functional Grammar.
+My research focuses on morphosyntactic change in Germanic, combining perspectives from syntactic theory with quantitative and corpus-based approaches.
+I am particularly interested in the syntax-information structure interface, and how diachronic language change can be modelled using the architecture of Lexical-Functional Grammar.

-Word order and information structure in the history of Icelandic:
+Clause structure, expletives and information structure in the history of Icelandic

-In my PhD thesis, I present a diachronic account for the emergence of expletives in Icelandic from the earliest texts to the present day.
-This development is set against the backdrop of Icelandic clause structure, with particular attention to verb-second, information structure and the left periphery.
-See a recent paper here.
+In my PhD thesis (2018, University of Manchester), I presented a diachronic account for the emergence of expletives in Icelandic from the earliest texts to the present day.
+This development was set against the backdrop of Icelandic clause structure, with particular attention to verb-second, information structure and the left periphery.
+See also here and here.

 As I showed, the development of expletives is intimately connected with other changes and my work has fed into a wider collaboration with Christin Schätzle (University of Konstanz).
-Together, we have developed a theoretical analysis using LFG for how the syntactic encoding of information structure changed over time in Icelandic, prompting a series of changes with respect to e.g. verb position, subject position, dative subjects and expletives.
-See e.g. here.
+Together, we have developed a theoretical analysis within LFG for how the syntactic encoding of information structure changed over time in Icelandic, prompting a series of changes with respect to e.g. verb position, subject position, dative subjects and expletives.
+See e.g. here, here and here.

 I have also explored the issue of gradient configurationality in relation to the history of Icelandic in a recent paper.

 Together with Kim Groothuis (UGent), I am convening a workshop on Expletives at the Syntax-Discourse interface at the 56th Annual Meeting of the Societas Linguistica Europaea (SLE, 29 Aug – 1 Sept 2023).